saasquatch/saasquatch-docs/src/guides/index.md

 ---
 title: Guides
 highlights: |
-    The Referral SaaSquatch Guides show you how to use our tools; like the payment provider integrations, Rest API, and Squatch.js library, to create your own world-class referral program.
+    The SaaSquatch Guides show you how to use our tools to create your own world-class referral and loyalty programs.
 slug: guides
 sectionType: guide
 template: pages/guides.html